How Antora Works

 Antora generates a site map that can be used as an internal report or published with the site.
-This sitemap is partitioned by component (using a sitemap index).
-The sitemap index links to the sitemap for each component, which is where the URLs for the individual pages can be found.
+This sitemap is partitioned by component name (using a sitemap index).
+The sitemap index links to the sitemap for each component name, which is where the URLs for the individual pages can be found.

 - Publish site

 Antora writes the generated pages to a default or user-specified location.
 The site can be published in multiple formats to multiple locations over multiple protocols using built-in and custom destination providers.